 Recipe 2 — RTMP event to thousands of viewers

-A hardware/OBS encoder contributes over RTMP; the engine transcodes and fans the stream out to every viewer over MoQT.
+A hardware/OBS encoder contributes over RTMP.
+The engine transcodes and fans the stream out to every viewer over MoQT.
 The control plane mints per-viewer signed URLs.

 1